3ahmns2021-mtin-3h/Teamproject-SumAndFun/README.md

 ### Project description:
 A game mainly for children learning addition with easy numbers to improve their math skills.
+Two of three fields are filled in, which means that only one is free and must be filled in by drag and drop.
+Which field is free is randomly generated.
+To make the whole thing more difficult, there are different levels of difficulty in which the timer varies.

 ### Development platform:
 Windows 10, Unity Version 2020.1.5f1f, Visual Studio Version 2019